valeriareynososf/Unit3Project/README.md

 2. Conditional Error Message
     Error messages provide additional information on type of error.

     The validationErrors function changes the error message based on the error.
-The original error messages were stored in a dataset in order to be used conditionally;
+The original error messages were stored in a dataset in order to be used conditionally.

     ```
     const emailHint = document.querySelector('#email-hint')
     emailHint.setAttribute("data-error", emailHint.textContent);